Blackbeing/alx-higher_level_programming/0x0B-python-input_output/README.md

 - 7-add_item.py -- Add items to list and save to file from cmd
 - 8-class_to_json.py -- Convert class to json
 - 9-student.py -- Define student class
+- 10-student.py -- Modify to json method in student class